JosephiusX/Node-course/README.md

         navigate to node.js docs to the version api in the table of contents we are going to look at http and https

+42 Section Intro: Web servers

+    43. Hello Express!

+        i can use express to serve files i can also use it to make web apis

+        make web-server dir
+            in npm init -y
+            npm i express@4.16.4

+        in web-server dir make sub dir called src in it touch app.js

+        challange: goal : seup two new routes

+        1. setup am about route and render a page title
+        2. Setup a weather route and rnder a page title
+        3. test your work by visiting both in the browser